singhkunal2050/singhkunal2050v2/src/blog/2022-04-06-add-google-fonts-to-your-tailwindcss-project.md

 </html>
 ```

-For NextJS we need to create a new file `_document.js` under the `pages` directory and add the following code
+For NextJS we need to create a new file `_document.js` under the `pages` directory and add the following code Refer <https://nextjs.org/docs/basic-features/font-optimization>

 ```jsx
 import Document, { Html, Head, Main, NextScript } from "next/document";

 class MyDocument extends Document {